tjfontaine/cloudnative/application-development/microservices/helidon/readme.md

 ## Summary and Context

-Last month Oracle released Helidon, an open source set of Java libraries used to write microservices.
+Project Helidon is an open source set of Java libraries used to write microservices.
 According to the official documentation, "Helidon is a collection of Java libraries for writing microservices that run on a fast web core powered by Netty...
 There is no unique tooling or deployment model.
 Your microservice is just a Java SE application."

 There are two different flavors of Helidon: Standard Edition (SE) and MicroProfile (MP).